-This picture has a clear dramatic tension built into it.
-But that's outer dramatic tension, which is good.
-It's easier to write a scene where the dramatic tension is high.
+The picture above has a clear dramatic tension built into it, and it's outer dramatic tension, which is good.
+It's easier to write a scene where the outer dramatic tension is high.
 And if you are someone who shies away from high tension, then this prompt is for you!

-How do you continue to build the tension?
-You get inside the woman and find out what she is feeling and thinking.
+How do you continue to build this dramatic tension?
+You move to inner dramatic tension and get inside the woman.
+Find out what she is feeling and thinking!
 Does she know the man who is following her?
 If so, what's their story?
-An old boyfriend or maybe her ex-husband?
-A drug dealer who she owes money?
+An old boyfriend?
+Maybe her ex-husband?
+A drug dealer to whom she owes money?

 What's their history?
 Get inside her to find out.
 Go for high tension.
 Try something you haven't tried before.
 Let the woman guide you.

-If you're not making any headway, write from the point of view of the man following her.
+If you're not making any headway, then switch, and write from the point of view of the man following her.
 Is he stalking her?
 Don't shy away from the apparent "bad guy's" point of view.
-You'll be surprised what you find out when you don't judge your characters, but open yourself to whichever one of them speaks most clearly to you.
+You'll be surprised what you find out when you don't judge your characters, but instead open yourself to whichever one of them speaks most clearly to you.

 These three pictures below are excellent examples of the difference between inner and outer dramatic tension.

 The Truth Comes Out: This prompt can be seen from either character's Point of View.
 Don't be afraid to look at both sides of the story to find the source of your main character's inner dramatic tension.
 We often believe our main character must be "good" to be sympathetic, but complex characters often have really compelling dark sides.
 What is the secret that is being revealed here?
 What is the dynamic between these two: Boyfriend and girlfriend?
 Sister and brother?
 Maybe she has tracked him down, suspecting that he is the man who hurt someone close to her.